John Illsley: Dire Straits

-As well as playing bass on all the Dire Straits recordings, Illsley also contributed backing vocals, with David Knopfler, and both harmonized to Mark's lead vocals and guitar in concert, and on the band's first two studio albums, Dire Straits and Communiqué.
+As well as playing bass on all the Dire Straits recordings, Illsley also contributed backing vocals, with David Knopfler, and both harmonised to Mark's lead vocals and guitar in concert, and on the band's first two studio albums, Dire Straits and Communiqué.

 During a period when most major labels expected bands to compose and record one to two albums per year, as well as tour to support them, tensions grew between David Knopfler and his elder brother Mark.
 Mark wrote nearly every song, was the frontman, and had, in a short time, become a virtuoso on the guitar.
 During the recording sessions for their third project, Making Movies, David left the band over creative differences with his brother, who had assumed the role of leader.

 The band hired Hal Lindes to replace David, who stayed with the band for five years, and keyboards were added when Alan Clark joined the band in 1980.
 Illsley and Mark Knopfler were the only founding members to remain in Dire Straits until the group's dissolution in 1995.
 Illsley unsuccessfully tried to persuade Mark Knopfler to reform the group.
 In his November 2021 autobiography My Life in Dire Straits, Illsley confirms that Knopfler had no interest in reforming Dire Straits.

 Before Dire Straits disbanded, Illsley released two solo albums, Never Told a Soul (1984) and Glass (1988).
-Knopfler contributed some of the guitar parts on both.
+Knopfler contributed some of the guitar parts on each.
 He was inducted as a member of Dire Straits into the Rock and Roll Hall of Fame in 2018, giving a speech during the ceremony on behalf of the band.